 When should we place an order?

 Due to the long lead time of several parts, we have begun taking orders for delivery of units this Fall.
 Customers will be placed into the production queue on a first-come, first-served basis.
-We encourage those that need units in 2019 or early 2020 to place an order even prior to qualification completion to ensure timely delivery of units.
+We encourage those that need units in late 2019 or early 2020 to place an order even prior to qualification completion to ensure timely delivery of units.